 All you need to do is determine the price per one square foot of your chosen material, be it hardwood, vinyl, or laminate flooring.
-For example, your material of choice might be sold at 3 $/m2.
+For example, your material of choice might be sold at .

-Once you know this price, multiply it by the square footage of the material you need to buy to find out how much it will cost you.
-If the price is too high for your liking, make sure to consider other options — for example installing tiles or choosing a cheaper finish that you'll cover with a carpet.
+Once you know this price, multiply it by the square footage of the material you need to buy to find out how much it will cost.
+If the price is too high for your liking, consider other options — for example, installing tiles or choosing a cheaper finish that you'll cover with a carpet.

-Naturally, this price doesn't take into account additional materials such as thresholds or special edging.
+Naturally, this price doesn't consider additional materials such as thresholds or special edging.
 If the type of flooring you chose is difficult to install, you might also have to include the cost of equipment (such as sanders or floor rollers) or even hire a contractor to help you.

 Using this square foot calculator for flooring

 Are you still not sure how to use this flooring calculator?
-Let's consider an example calculation for laminate flooring.
+Let's consider an example calculation for laminated flooring.
 We want to install a new floor in your dining room.